About This Chapter

 Leadership & Professional Development for Reading Specialists - Chapter Summary

 Through these lessons, you will examine how reading programs can be developed, implemented and specialized to meet the needs of a diverse population of students.
-You will review intervention methods for at-risk students, differentiated reading instruction, instruction strategies specifically for teachers and much more.
+You will review reading intervention programs, differentiated reading instruction, instruction strategies specifically for teachers and much more.

-- How to train teachers to adapt reading instruction to all students
+- Discuss how to train teachers to adapt reading instruction to all students

-- Value of professional development, activities and organizations
+- Describe the value of field-specific professional development activities and organizations

 This lesson discusses the necessary steps students must master in order to become great readers.
 This lesson reminds teachers that it is important to build a firm foundation so that readers can develop their reading skills over a period of time.